tsoj/ecs_prototype/README.md

     }
     SystemManager::addSystem(&gravitySystem, std::chrono::milliseconds(10));

-This system will be called about every 10th millisecond.
+This system will be called approximately every 10th millisecond.

 ##### Throw an event:
     struct SomeEvent